janakj/py-mjpeg/README.md

 # Start the client in a background thread
 client.start()
 ```
-To obtain frame data, the higher layer application creates a list of memory buffers via `client.request_buffers`.
+To obtain frame data, the application creates a list of memory buffers via `client.request_buffers`.
 Each buffer holds exactly one JPEG frame.
-The application the requests the buffers to be filled by calling `client.enqueue_buffer`.
+The application then requests the buffers to be filled by calling `client.enqueue_buffer`.
 Once a buffer is enqueued, the application must no longer touch it.

 To received finished frames, the application calls `client.dequeue_buffer()` repeatedly: